 Take breakfast at the hotel before the drive to Cu Chi Tunnels, the most frequented visitor site in Vietnam.
 This eye-opening excursion offers a look at the history behind this tunnel network and how it was used by the Viet Cong during the Vietnam War.
 The group visits a lacquerware factory on the way back to the city, and then enjoy the remainder of the day at leisure in Ho Chi Minh City.

 Enjoy a meal at Hoi An Sense restaurant, a diner that blends cuisine and architecture.
 Additional cost applies.

 Board a boat for a scenic cruise along Saigon River as you sample local dishes.
 Additional cost applies.

 Day 11: Ho Chi Minh City –– Beijing

-Say goodbye Vietnam and hello China as you fly out of Ho Chi Minh City via connecting city to Beijing.
+Say goodbye Vietnam and hello China as you take an early morning flight from Ho Chin Minh City via connecting city to Beijing.
 A transfer takes you to your hotel.

 Day 12: Beijing (B)

 Your introduction to China’s capital city begins in Tiananmen Square.
 This grand public plaza is named after the gates that stand to the north of the square; the border between it and the Forbidden City.
 Tiananmen Square is home to the Monument to the People’s Heroes, the National Museum of China and the Mausoleum of Mao Zedong.